PADL/FlutterSwift/README.md

 FlutterSwift
 ============

 FlutterSwift is a Swift-native implementation of Flutter platform channels.
-It is a work in progress, which is to say, it is not debugged yet.

 It's intended to be used on platforms where Swift is available but Objective-C and AppKit/UIKit are not, for example the [Sony Flutter embedder](https://github.com/sony/flutter-embedded-linux).
 It also provides an `async/await` API rather than using callbacks and dispatch queues.

  `FlutterDesktopMessenger` wraps the API in `flutter_messenger.h`.
 To allow development on Darwin platforms, `FlutterPlatformMessenger` is also provided which uses the existing platform binary messenger.

 Some examples follow.

+Note that building a Swift package currently requires Swift 5.9 as some limited use is made of C++ interoperability.
+If this proves to be a blocking issue, it shouldn't be too difficult to fix.

+To build the embedded Linux eaxmples, you'll need a version of the Sony embedder at least at revision 5c86492.
+I'm yet to implement a proper embedder wrapper, this will require some CMake wizardy to integrate with the Swift Package Manager.
+In the interim see `Examples/counter/swift/README.md` for some testing notes.

 Initialization
 --------------